 My daughter was on a waiting list for our first school of choice, just in case she wasn’t offered a place we researched other schools too.
 Luckily we did as she ended up going to a different school which offered her more of the subjects choices she wanted.

-In the UK 1 in 5 children could miss out on their choice this year.
-There are no numbers available for Irish families but knowing others are experiencing the same problem does help, you are not alone.
+In the UK 1 in 5 children could miss out on their school of choice this year.
+There are no numbers available for Irish families, but knowing others are experiencing the same problem does help, you are not alone.

 Remember, it’s worth checking with your child’s friends parents to see what their situation is as they may also have been offered a place at a different school too.